NinoCoelho/hazel_scripts/README.md

    - Detects the camera type based on file extensions
    - Asks for confirmation before importing
    - Creates a timestamped destination folder
-   - Copies files with progress notifications
+   - Copies only new files with progress notifications
    - Offers option to delete source files
 3. Shows completion message when done